pydemull/activAnalyzer/README.md

     environment and access is always SSL encrypted*”.
 Importantly, the app is hosted using a free account that allows to run apps for 25 hours per month.
-Thus, the availability of the app on the web is very dependent on the number of users that will use the app as well as the time spent by each user on the app.
-That’s why the second option available to use the app is recommended (for Windows users only).
+Thus, the availability of the app on the web is very dependent on the number of users as well as the time spent by each user on the app.
+That’s why the second option available to use the app (see below) may be more appropriate (for Windows users only).
 -   [Locally on PC via a standalone desktop app](https://sourceforge.net/projects/activanalyzer) that is